-The Cassiar Cannery is located at the mouth of the Skeena River, about 11 air miles (18 km) from Prince Rupert and 6 miles (10 km) southeast of Port Edward, British Columbia.
+Carlisle is a historical remote salmon cannery on the east bank at the mouth of the Skeena River, about 66 miles (106 km) southwest of Terrace and 17 miles (27 km) southeast of Prince Rupert, British Columbia.

 About the background graphic